A WORLD LEADER IN AMPEX ATR-100 SERIES DECKS RESTORATION AND UPGRADES

 As an audiophile guy I can really hear a benefit of the correct azimuth alignment - precise calibration would give you a pleasure of better sound stage, details, space.

 Next topic we can do about a fringing effect (low frequencies playback abnormal effect).
-That would be an interesting subject.
+That will be an interesting subject.

 Please contact ATR Service anytime if questions.